 The spine should come out in one long piece.
 Don’t be too quick to toss it in the garbage can: you can save all your excess chicken bits and bones and freeze them to make great stock later.

 Once the spine is out, you’ll need to remove the breastbone to assure the bird will lay perfectly flat.
 To remove it, take a knife and locate a small piece of cartilage between the shoulders.
 Run your knife down through the cartilage and you should hit a small bone.
-Bend the shoulders back and the small oval shaped breastbone will appear.
+Bend the shoulders back and the small oval-shaped breastbone will appear.
 Use your knife to pop this bone out and your bird should now lay flat.

-When checking the temperature of your bird, be sure your meat thermometer is not in contact with a bone as it could give an incorrect reading as a bone will always run hotter than muscle.
+When checking the temperature of your bird, be sure your meat thermometer is not in contact with a bone.
+This could give an incorrect reading as a bone will always run hotter than muscle.
 Saying that, don’t keep puncturing your pullet checking the temperature over and over.
 The only thing you will accomplish is draining it of all the juicy goodness locked inside.
-If you like crispier skin, place the bird over direct heat breast-side down after the internal temp hits 150.
+If you like crispier skin, place the spatchcock chicken over direct heat breast-side down after the internal temp hits 150.
 The flames licking the skin for those last 15 degrees should crisp it up nicely.
-I like to brush on a little bbq sauce the last minute or so to give it a nice lacquered finish that makes it pop on the plate that much more.
+I like to brush on a little Sweet Molasses BBQ Sauce the last minute or so to give it a nice lacquered finish that makes it pop on the plate that much more.